Web App Cost Estimation: 4 Methods Compared (2026)

 | US agency | $100 – $180/h | $38,000 – $68,400 |

 The rate is not the cost of the same thing at different prices — it prices different failure probabilities.
-The $30/h build that needs a $25,000 rescue is a real pattern; I have been the rescue twice.
-My rule: complex domain logic and anything touching money justify the $80-$150/h tier; internal CRUD tools do not.
+The $30/h build that needs a $25,000 rescue is a real pattern; we have been the rescue twice.
+Our rule: complex domain logic and anything touching money justify the $80-$150/h tier; internal CRUD tools do not.

 For deeper custom-build pricing context, see custom web application development cost.